 - Take the recommended dose each day, every day, until you run out of the bottle.
 Then lay off for one week before starting again.

 Like with dosage, there is no best cycling method.
-For much more on this topic, including cycling Pine Pollen and other herbs, see this article Cycling Pine Pollen Tincture Tongkat Ali and Other Herbs.
+For much more on this topic, including cycling Pine Pollen and other herbs, see the article on our site Cycling Pine Pollen Tincture Tongkat Ali and Other Herbs.

 Dosage for Men vs. Women